Autonomous Knowledge Graph Exploration with Adaptive Breadth-Depth Retrieval: Results

 STaRK reports, for each graph, the average share of queries that are primarily textual versus primarily relational (multi-hop) (Fig.~5 in \citet{wu_stark_2024}).
 We use these proportions as a reference and compare them to \retrieverShort's tool-call allocation on our evaluation split.
 Concretely, we treat the fraction of global search calls as a proxy for text-centric evidence use and the fraction of neighborhood exploration calls as a proxy for relation-centric evidence. \Cref{fig:adaptive-tool-use} shows a proportional match: on AMAZON, where queries are mostly textual, \retrieverShort relies almost entirely on global search (87.7\%), whereas on MAG and PRIME, where relational requirements dominate, \retrieverShort shifts toward neighborhood exploration to traverse multi-hop evidence (65.3\% and 52.3\%, respectively).
-This finding shows that \retrieverShort autonomously adapts retrieval, choosing tools to match what each query needs rather than following a fixed retrieval recipe.
+Appendix~\ref{app:trajectory-tool-usage} complements this call-frequency view with trajectory-level statistics on re-anchoring after the first step and on tool mixing among successful runs.